Fallenstedt/twitter-stream/README.md

 		panic("No token found!")
 	}

-	// With an access token, you can create a new twitter_stream and start deleting rules api := twitter_stream.NewTwitterStream(token.AccessToken)
+	// With an access token, you can create a new twitterstream and start deleting rules api := twitterstream.NewTwitterStream(token.AccessToken)

 	// You can delete rules by passing in stringified JSON with the rules you want to delete
 	// Learn more about deleting rules here: https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/api-reference/post-tweets-search-stream-rules